 There's also an illustration of her before she even meets Haruhi; she's wearing a skirt and looking very unambiguously female.

 Sasaki is an interesting case; she uses male speech patterns with boys, but feminine speech with girls.
-It's currently unknown why she does this; Kyon's best guess is that she believes romance is a waste of time and tries to seem masculine around boys so they subconsciously think of her as a boy and don't become attracted to her.
+It's currently unknown why she does this; Kyon's best guess is that she believes romance is a waste of time and tries to seem masculine around boys so they subconsciously think of her as One of the Boys and don't become attracted to her.

 Ryougi Shiki after the car accident from Kara no Kyoukai.
 Also note that she uses ore instead of bokuin order to imitate her lost male persona.
 At the end of the seventh movie, she switches back to watashi upon accepting the loss of her male persona.